 Credit unions are not-for-profit financial institutions offering very competitive loans for cars.

-Financing with a credit union can be more ideal for majority of people who have good to excellent credit.
+Financing with a credit union can be more ideal for the majority of people who have good to excellent credit.
 They offer lower interest rates with better terms saving you more money in the long-run.
-Financing your car directly with your bank or credit union is pretty hassle free and dealerships know how to handle these types of purchase transactions.
+Financing your car directly with your bank or credit union is pretty hassle-free and dealerships know how to handle these types of purchase transactions.

 Another key benefit of financing through a credit union is that you can get pre-approved for a loan amount and use that approval to help you negotiate on a car purchase.
 You’re also not pressured by a car salesperson who may get a bonus for having you finance in-house.